About Hawaii Volcanoes National Park

 Experiencing Hawaii Volcanoes National Park

 One of the best ways to see Volcanoes National Park is the Volcano Van.
 They offer exciting volcano tours leaving from the major resort destinations of Hilo, Kona, and Kohala.

 The current eruption began on January 3, 1983, and is the largest and longest eruption in history.
-Hiking is the best way to get a real sense of the diversity of the plant and animal life in HVNP.
-Some favorite trails are Kilauea Iki Trail, Halemaumau, Nahuku (Thurston Lava Tube), Devastation Trail and many more.
+Hiking is the best way to get a real sense of the diversity of plant and animal life in HVNP.
+Some favorite trails are Kilauea Iki Trail, Halemaumau, Nahuku (Thurston Lava Tube), Devastation Trail, and many more.